10 Health Benefits Of Adding More Kale To Your Diet

 One study that featured male participants found that eating kale regularly significantly improved their coronary artery risk factors (likely in part due to it’s anti-inflammatory properties).
 The participants juiced the kale, although you can also lightly cook the kale before consuming to if you suffer from thyroid issues.

 "Vitamin C deficiency can cause rapidly increasing signs and conditions of aging," Taz Bhatia, M.D., has previously told mbg.
 "Plus, humans cannot manufacture large amounts of vitamin C on their own.
 Signs of deficiency include easy bruising, low iron levels, and bleeding gums."

-This important anti-aging nutrient exists in abundance in kale; although vitamin C is heat sensitive, so lightly sauté or blanch the leafy green to preserve it.
+This important nutrient exists in abundance in kale; although vitamin C is heat sensitive, so lightly sauté or blanch the leafy green to preserve it.

 9. Kale is high in calcium.

 Per calorie, kale has more calcium than milk.
 "Calcium is a mineral that’s important for building and maintaining strong bones and for carrying out a large number of body processes such as cell signaling involved in muscle and nerve function and helping blood vessels transport blood through the body," explains Jess Cording, R.D.